Upgrading Single Front-end Deployments¶

 Step 10.
 Restore Custom Probes¶

-If you have any custom monitoring probe, follow these instructions, to update them to new monitoring system
+If you have any custom monitoring probes, follow these instructions, to update them to the new monitoring system

-apt-get install --only-upgrade opennebula-node service libvirtd restart # debian service libvirt-bin restart # ubuntu
+apt-get install --only-upgrade opennebula-node-kvm service libvirtd restart # debian service libvirt-bin restart # ubuntu

 If upgrading the LXD drivers on Ubuntu